Unquenched Charmonium and Beyond: Interaction between hadrons involved in charmonia

 A significant early contribution came from Chao {\it et al.}, who proposed that peculiar structures in \(R(e^{+}e^{-}\rightarrow \text{hadrons})\) around \(\sqrt{s}=6-7\ \text{GeV}\) might be attributed to predicted \(P\)-wave \((cc)\)-\((\bar{c}\bar{c})\) states produced between 6.4 and 6.8 GeV, predominantly decaying into charmed mesons \cite{Chao:1980dv}.
 Subsequent foundational studies employed the potential model \cite{Badalian:1985es,Ader:1981db} and the MIT bag model within the Born-Oppenheimer approximation \cite{Heller:1985cb}.
 While a non-relativistic potential analysis initially found no \(QQ\bar{Q}\bar{Q}\) bound state \cite{Zouzou:1986qh}, Lloyd {\it et al.} later reported several closely-lying states using a parameterized Hamiltonian with a large oscillator basis \cite{Lloyd:2003yc}.

 Starting around 2003, systematic calculations of the fully heavy tetraquark spectrum proliferated.
-These employed diverse frameworks including constituent quark models~\cite{Lloyd:2003yc, Liu:2019zuc, Wang:2019rdo, Chen:2020lgj}, diquark models \cite{Debastiani:2017msn, Bedolla:2019zwg}, analyses of hyperfine splitting and color-magnetic interactions \cite{Richard:2017vry, Berezhnoy:2011xn, Wu:2016vtq, Karliner:2016zzc}, and QCD sum rules \cite{Chen:2016jxd, Wang:2018poa}.
-Mass predictions for the fully charmed tetraquark varied widely from about 5.8 to 7.4 GeV.
-A common feature emerged from quark model approaches: the lowest-lying state was typically an \(S\)-wave configuration, and due to the Pauli principle, it was almost invariably assigned the quantum numbers \(J^{PC}=0^{++}\).
-Representative mass predictions from this era include those by Karliner {\it et al.} (\(\mathrm{M}(X_{cc\bar{c}\bar{c}})=6192\pm25\ \text{MeV}\), \(\mathrm{M}(X_{bb\bar{b}\bar{b}})=18826\pm25\ \text{MeV}\) for \(0^{++}\)) \cite{Karliner:2016zzc}, Anwar et al. (\((18.72\pm0.02)\ \text{GeV}\) for \(bb\bar{b}\bar{b}\)) \cite{Anwar:2017toa}, and Bai {\it et al.} (using diffusion Monte Carlo for \(bb\bar{b}\bar{b}\)) \cite{Bai:2016int}.
+These employed diverse frameworks including constituent quark models \changelabel{that based on the one-gluon-exchange in addition with a phenomenological confinement}~\cite{Lloyd:2003yc, Liu:2019zuc, Wang:2019rdo, Chen:2020lgj}, diquark\changelabel{-antidiquark models}~\cite{Debastiani:2017msn, Bedolla:2019zwg}, analyses of hyperfine splitting and color-magnetic interactions \cite{Richard:2017vry, Berezhnoy:2011xn, Wu:2016vtq, Karliner:2016zzc}, and QCD sum rules \cite{Wang:2017jtz,Chen:2016jxd, Wang:2018poa}.
+Mass predictions for the fully charmed tetraquark \changelabel{in these approaches} varied widely from about 5.8 to 7.4 GeV, \changelabel{which reflects the very strong model dependence of the conclusion.
+However, there still exists} a common feature from quark model approaches: the lowest-lying state was typically an \(S\)-wave configuration, and due to the Pauli principle, it was almost invariably assigned the quantum numbers \(J^{PC}=0^{++}\).
+Representative mass predictions from this era include those by Karliner {\it et al.} (\(\mathrm{M}(X_{cc\bar{c}\bar{c}})=6192\pm25\ \text{MeV}\), \(\mathrm{M}(X_{bb\bar{b}\bar{b}})=18826\pm25\ \text{MeV}\) for \(0^{++}\)) \cite{Karliner:2016zzc}, Anwar {\it et al.} (\((18.72\pm0.02)\ \text{GeV}\) for \(bb\bar{b}\bar{b}\)) \cite{Anwar:2017toa}, and Bai {\it et al.} (using diffusion Monte Carlo for \(bb\bar{b}\bar{b}\)) \cite{Bai:2016int}.
 Further insights came from an updated Cornell model applied to a diquark-antidiquark configuration \cite{Debastiani:2017xcr} and moment QCD sum rules supporting compact states, suggesting searches in the \(J/\psi J/\psi\) and \(\eta_{c}(1S)\eta_{c}(1S)\) channels \cite{Chen:2016jxd}.
+Silva {\it et al.} studied the fully-heavy tetraquarks in the vacuum and in a hot environment~\cite{Silva:2025bdg}.
+In the addendum of Ref.~\cite{Silva:2025bdg}, the result of the $J^{PC}=2^{++}$ $S$-wave tetraquark is consistent with the measurement from the CMS Collaboration~\cite{CMS:2025fpt}.